University of Nevada, Las Vegas & College of Southern Nevada

 About

-The University of Nevada Las Vegas, along with its vocational partner the College of Southern Nevada, is excited to participate in the first-ever Battery Workforce Challenge.
-The UNLV & CSN BattChallenge team compromises 20 engineering students, encompassing a wide variety of disciplines including mechanical, electrical, and entertainment and design engineering as well as computer science.
+The University of Nevada Las Vegas is excited to partner with the College of Southern Nevada in the first-ever Battery Workforce Challenge.
+For year two of the competition, the Nevada-based team is made up of 19 university and four vocational students, encompassing a wide variety of disciplines including electrical, mechanical, and entertainment engineering and design; computer science; advanced manufacturing; and electrical utilities.

-The team works diligently to gain the skills and knowledge necessary to deliver a custom designed battery pack, successfully integrating a full electric vehicle system.
-This process will include gaining hands-on experience in crucial areas such as design, testing and manufacturing processes.
-The team will also work to innovate in potential areas including form factor, structural integration, rechargeability, energy density, cost, durability, safety and modularity.
-Through this competition students are eager to attain new skills to be utilized as part of the future electric vehicle workforce.
+The team's working diligently to gain the skills and knowledge necessary to deliver a custom-designed battery pack to successfully integrate it within a fully electric vehicle system.
+This process will include gaining hands-on experience in current areas of the design, testing and manufacturing processes, and it will include working to innovate in potential areas — from form factor, structural integration, rechargeability, energy density, cost, durability, safety and modularity.

-The UNLV & CSN BattChallenge team's vision is for its institutions to play a critical role in the future of battery development in Nevada.
-As the crew proceeds through this challenge, it hope to further establish Las Vegas as a technology hub utilizing its rich battery-related resources and attract more connections to the corporate world through sponsorships and internships.
+Through this competition, students are eager to attain new skills that will be utilized as part of the future electric vehicle workforce.
+The UNLV & CSN team's vision is for these two institutions to play a critical role in the future of Nevada's battery development.
+As the team proceeds through this challenge, it aims to further establish Las Vegas as a technology hub, utilizing its rich battery-related resources and attracting more connections to the corporate world through sponsorships and internships.

 Mission